 This level of funding may be everything a team needs to go to market with a consumer product, or it may provide enough support to unlock further funding for an infrastructure project.

 We have also launched www.equalrating.com, a website offering educational content and background information to support the challenge.
-On the site, you will find the 3 key frameworks that are used to deeply understand the different aspects of this topic.
+On the site, you will find the 3 key frameworks that may be useful for building understanding of the different aspects of this topic.
 You can read important statistics that humanize this issue, and see how connectivity influences gender dynamics, education, economics, and a myriad of other social issues.
-The reports section provides further texture and depth to the different positions of the current debate.
-In the coming weeks, we will also stream a series of guiding webinars to further inform potential applicants about the challenge details.
+The reports section provides further depth to the different positions of the current debate.
+In the coming weeks, we will also stream a series of webinars to further inform potential applicants about the challenge details.
 We hope these webinars also provide opportunities for dialogue and questions.

 Connecting the unconnected is one of the greatest challenges of our time.
 No one organization or effort can tackle it alone.
 Spread the word.
 Submit your ideas to build innovative and scalable ways to bring Internet access to the Next Billion – and the other billions, as well.
 Please join us in addressing this grand challenge.